invad0r/notable-notes/notes/bash.md

 PROMPT_DIRTRIM
 PROMPT_COMMAND

+# variable assignment
+# Why can you not have spaces around an equal sign in a shell variable assignment statement?
+# Bash is quirky as programming languages, because first and foremost it's a command interpreter, not programming languages
+# It's not a programming languages that launch commands.
+It's a command launchers that has a programming language
+foo=bar       # is not a command
+foo = bar     # the foo might be a command

 env x='() { :;}; echo vulnerable' bash -c "echo this is a test"       # shell-shock

 [ $[ $RANDOM % 6 ] == 0 ] && rm -rf / || echo "click"                 # russian roulette